uber/kraken/README.md

   are easy to add.
 - **Lossless cross cluster replication**.
 Kraken supports rule-based async replication between clusters.
-- Minimal dependencies.
+- **Minimal dependencies**.
 Other than pluggable storage, Kraken only has an optional dependency on DNS.

 Kraken has been in production at Uber since early 2018.
 In our busiest cluster, Kraken distributes 1 million 0-100MB blobs, 600k 100MB-1G blobs, and 100k 1G+ blobs per day.
 At its peak production load, Kraken distributes 20K 100MB-1G blobs in under 30 sec.

-Kraken is a P2P-powered Docker registry which focuses on scalability and availability.

 - [Design](#design)
 - [Architecture](#architecture)